ogerardin/xpman/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/5844bbd3cdb4db2c2f7b/maintainability)](https://codeclimate.com/github/ogerardin/xpman/maintainability)

 # X-Plane Manager
-X-Plane Manager (or XPman) is intended to be a configuration manager for Laminar Research's wonderful flight simulator X-Plane.
+X-Plane Manager (or XPman) is intended to be a configuration manager for Laminar Research's flight simulator [X-Plane](https://www.x-plane.com/).

 Such tools exist but they are not cross-platform, have limited functionality, are difficult to use or are payware.

 ## Goals
-- Manage X-Plane aircraft, scenery, plugins and extensions
+- Manage X-Plane aircraft and liveries, scenery packages, nav data, plugins and extensions
 - Work on all platforms supported by X-Plane (Windows, Mac, Linux)
 - Offer idiomatic installation (e.g. setup.exe on Windows) and close-to-native look and feel